Erik Truffaz

-Erik Truffaz (born 3 April 1960 in Chêne-Bougeries, Switzerland) is a French jazz trumpeter, infusing elements of hip hop, rock and roll and dance music into his compositions.
+Erik Truffaz (born 3 April 1960 in Chêne-Bougeries, Switzerland) is a French-Swiss jazz trumpeter, infusing elements of hip hop, rock and roll and dance music into his compositions.

 Early life

-Truffaz was introduced to music by his father, a saxophone player, and played in his father's bands growing up.

-Education

-Truffaz was inspired to study jazz when he heard Miles Davis' Kind Of Blue at 16 years old, and joined Switzerland's Geneva Conservatoire for university studies.
+Erik Truffaz grew up in France, in the Pays de Gex.
+He was introduced to music by his father, a saxophone player, played in his father's bands growing up, became a member of diverse local bands and later joined the orchestra of Collège Voltaire in Geneva.
+His father then got him admitted to the Chambéry conservatory where he discovered the world of jazz and blues and was inspired to study jazz after hearing Miles Davis' Kind Of Blue at 16 years old.
+He continued his studies at the Conservatoire de Genève, where he deepened his classical training and took part in jazz workshops, notably those of the Association for the Encouragement of Improvised Music.

+This dual training in classical and jazz music played a key role in shaping his musical style, which blends elements from various genres such as acoustic music, jazz, rock, electro, drum and bass and many more.

 Career

 In 1996, Truffaz signed with the French EMI label.
 Truffaz's second album on Blue Note, The Dawn, produced together with Patrick Muller, Marcello Giuliani and Mark Erbetta.
 Since then they have produced many Blue Note albums together such as Bending New Corners, which became a Silver Album in France.
 The 2007 release Arkhangelsk is a mixture of pop songs, French chanson, and jazz-groove.
-In 2007 he and Ed Harcourt appeared in a Take-Away Show video session shot by Vincent Moon.